 Programming: After George Floyd was murdered and the Twin Cities became the epicenter of the call for racial justice, Artistic Director Joseph Haj felt compelled to set the microphone down and gather feedback and insight from Black artists and community leaders.
 Two initial meetings were held on June 9 and 18, 2020, and the group ranged from current students in our B.F.A. acting program to artists who have performed on our stages for decades.
 We are deeply grateful for their continued time and feedback as well as their intellectual and emotional labor.

 Since August 2020, we have held many meetings and working sessions with this group of Black artists and leaders, who have named themselves the MN Black Theatre Circle.
 This collaboration led to a multipart proposal that included a series of new theater works, commissions and co-creations to be presented in partnership with the Guthrie on a monthly basis through April 2021.
 This work will culminate in a festival celebrating Black voices and artistry.
-Blackness Is… will take place May 21–23, 2021, at various Twin Cities locations and is intentionally scheduled one year after George Floyd’s death.
+Blackness Is… will take place May 21–23, 2021 and is intentionally scheduled one year after George Floyd’s death.
 To learn more or apply to perform in the festival, visit www.blacknessis.com.
 Minnesota Black artists from all mediums are encouraged to apply, and all selected artists will be paid.

 The series of monthly programming running through April 2021 includes:

 Presented days before the 2020 presidential election, this collection of two-minute micro commissions by Black artists responded to the importance of voting at a crucial time in U.S. history.